sdomoszlai13/sdomoszlai13.github.io/index.md

 ## Curiosity-driven C++ & Python projects

+As a passionate software developer, physicist, and microelectronics geek, I'm constantly trying to combine interesting and useful achievments of these fields in new ways.
+Lean back, relax and enjoy some brain gymnastics!

 And you can include links, like this [link to fast.ai](https://www.fast.ai).
 Posts will appear after this file.